What should you do if you do not want to install cookies on your computer?

 Many sites use AdobeFlashPlayer to view videos and presentations to users.
 Adobe uses its own cookies, which you can not interfere with by changing your browser.
 They are used by FlashPlayer for the same purposes as other cookies, that is to store preferences, or to identify users.

-Flashcookies work differently than your browser's cookies.
-Instead of having specific cookies for each use, the site records all data of interest within a unique cookie.
-You can control the amount of data that can be stored in the cookie, but you can not select the type of information that may be recorded on it.
+Flashcookies work differently than your browser cookies.
+Instead of having special cookies for each use, the website records all the data that interests him in a unique cookie.
+You can control the amount of data that can be stored in the cookie, but you can not select the type of information that may be stored in it.

 You can also visit http://www.aboutcookies.org/ which contains detailed information on how cookies are handled by different browsers and includes details on how to delete cookies from your computer, as well as further general information for cookies.